Amit4411/myrepopersonal/README.md

 # ✨ Features

-## 🎶 Play Music & Video
+## 🎶 Play Music or MP3
 Supports your personal media library.

 ---

 ## 📥 Download Directly From YouTube
-Download songs/videos using GitHub Issues.
+Download songs using GitHub Issues.

 ---